Bonnie Tyler: 2019–2026: Later albums and final projects

 On 2 September 2022, Tyler and Mike Batt released their duet "Into the Sunset" as a digital single.
-The track was originally released on the soundtrack to The Dreamstone in 1990.
-In October 2022, Tyler performed "Total Eclipse of the Heart" live with the cast of Tanz der Vampire in Stuttgart to mark the musical's 25th anniversary.

-In November 2022, Tyler embarked on her first ever tour of South America, with eight dates in Brazil, and one date in Uruguay.
-Speaking with El País, Tyler stated that she hopes to release another studio album in 2023.
+The track had originally appeared on the soundtrack to The Dreamstone in 1990.
+In October 2022, Tyler performed "Total Eclipse of the Heart" live with the cast of Tanz der Vampire in Stuttgart, Germany to mark the musical's 25th anniversary.
+In November 2022, Tyler embarked on her first tour of South America, with eight dates in Brazil, and a performance in Uruguay.
 Her memoir, Straight from the Heart, was published by Coronet Books on 28 September 2023.

-On 19 April 2024, Tyler released her third live album, In Berlin.
-It was recorded at the Admiralspalast in Berlin during her Between the Earth and the Stars Live Tour on 8 May 2019.
+On 19 April 2024, Tyler released her third live album, In Berlin, recorded at the Admiralspalast during her Between the Earth and the Stars Live Tour on 8 May 2019.
 The album was preceded by its first single, "Faster Than the Speed of Night", on 22 March 2024.

-In September 2024, Tyler performed at the Plein Hotel for an event hosted by Philipp Plein as part of Milan Fashion Week.
-On 31 December 2024, Tyler performed her new music single, titled "Yes I Can", on Silvester-Schlagerbooom 2025.
+In September 2024, Tyler performed at the Plein Hotel for an event hosted by Philipp Plein as part of Milan Fashion Week in Milan, Italy.
+On 31 December 2024, Tyler performed her new single, "Yes I Can", on Silvester-Schlagerbooom 2025.

+On 4 July 2025, Tyler released "Together", produced by David Guetta and Hypaton.
+It reached No. 4 on the French Airplay chart and was certified Gold for an equivalent of 15 million streams.
+The track featured newly recorded vocals from Tyler, with lyrics interpolated from the chorus of "Total Eclipse of the Heart".
+In March 2026, Tyler released "Only Love" and premiered it live during a concert at the O2 Shepherd's Bush Empire in London.

+On 24 April 2026, Tyler debuted her final song "One World One Home".
+The poignant track serves as the emotional anchor for the social-impact documentary Homeless, directed by Valerio Zanoli.
+The song features a special backup performance by the Dallas Street Choir, a musical organisation that provides a creative outlet for individuals affected by housing insecurity.
+The lyrics were written by Valerio Zanoli, and the music was composed by Valentino Favotto.
+All profits from the song's sales and the documentary's distribution are dedicated to securing affordable housing for underprivileged families.

 Artistry

 Influences

-Born into a musical family, Tyler grew up listening to a wide range of musical genres.
-One of Tyler's earliest musical memories was listening to her mother singing opera music in the family home.
-Tyler attended church until she was sixteen years old.
-Her first ever performance was singing "All Things Bright and Beautiful" in church.
-She was also exposed to the music of Elvis Presley, Frank Sinatra, The Beatles and other 1960s bands due to her siblings' musical tastes.
-Frankie Miller was the first live act that Tyler saw, and she later recorded duets with him.

 Tyler's two biggest influences from a young age were Janis Joplin and Tina Turner.
-She cites "River Deep – Mountain High" as being her all-time favourite song.
-Other artists that influenced Tyler in her youth include Aretha Franklin, Wilson Pickett, Meat Loaf, Joe Cocker, Dusty Springfield and Tommy Steele.
-She has also expressed admiration for contemporary artists such as Guns N' Roses, Anastacia, Toni Braxton, Duffy, and Eminem.
-She has also expressed interest in collaborating with Adele, whom she describes as "a great song writer, singer and performer."
+She cited "River Deep – Mountain High" as being her all-time favourite song.
+Other artists who influenced Tyler in her youth included Aretha Franklin, Wilson Pickett, Meat Loaf, Joe Cocker, Dusty Springfield and Tommy Steele.
+She also expressed admiration for contemporary artists such as Guns N' Roses, Anastacia, Toni Braxton, Duffy, Sheryl Crow, Britney Spears, Lulu, Blondie, Bryan Adams, Alanis Morissette, and Eminem, and said she hoped to collaborate with Adele, whom she called "a great song writer, singer and performer."
+When she was asked to list influences and artists she admired, besides naming several, she said there are so many "great girl singers out there".